buddhist-uni/buddhist-uni.github.io/_content/monographs/lost-kingdoms-hindu-buddhist-sculpture_guy-john.md

 This exhibition catalog from The Met presents the religious sculptural arts of  Southeast Asia from the 5th through the 8th centuries CE.

-The work has many insightful essays from leading scholars in the fields of Hindu, Buddhist, and Southeast Asian studies.
-Besides looking at the artistic side of the sculptures, the included pieces and essays also tell the political and philosophical history of the region.
+Not just a catalogue of sculptures, the included essays by leading scholars explain much of what is known about the early history of Southeast Asian polities and their Indic religions.